Hiwonder-docs/Raspberry-Pi-5-Expansion-Board/source/docs/2_Expansion_Board_Control_Lesson.md

 Before assembling a servo, it is necessary to adjust the servo to the neutral position.

-The neutral position of a servo is its initial position, and it is used as the "zero point" for positive and negative angle rotations.
+The neutral position of a servo is its initial position, and it is used as the "**zero point**" for positive and negative angle rotations.
 It's necessary to adjust the servo to the neutral position before installing it onto the servo horn.

-This is because when a servo rotates, its rotating components drive the potentiometer to rotate, and the software assumes that the neutral position is the "zero point".
-Otherwise, the potentiometer may enter a "dead zone", causing the entire components to malfunction.
+This is because when a servo rotates, its rotating components drive the potentiometer to rotate, and the software assumes that the neutral position is the "**zero point**".
+Otherwise, the potentiometer may enter a "**dead zone**", causing the entire components to malfunction.
 In robot applications, this can result in the servo failing to reach the specified angle or producing inconsistent action groups.

 ## 2.7 PWM Servo Speed Control